-We live in a world where fitness has never been so cool or so fun—which means that when it comes to getting our sweat on, there's a glorious array of options.
+We live in a world where fitness has never been so cool or fun, which means that when it comes to getting our sweat on, there's a glorious array of options.
 Still, with so many different workouts on the table, it can be tough to pinpoint which one is right for you and your body.
-With that in mind, we did some research on 13 of the most popular fitness movements in order to find out exactly how much calorie burn you get for your buck.
+With that in mind, we did some research on 10 of the most popular fitness movements in order to find out exactly how many calories burn you get for your buck.
 (Just note, of course, that this will vary slightly depending on your weight and fitness level.)
-Keep scrolling to see how many calories you can torch in SoulCycle, Zumba, yoga, and more.
+Keep scrolling to see how many calories you can torch in yoga, Zumba, yoga and more.

 Sometimes nothing beats pounding the pavement.
-Rack up your burn by mileage: Your rule of thumb is that a mile costs about 100 calories.
+Rack up your burn by mileage: The rule of thumb is that a mile burns about 100 calories.
 (The same goes for walking, too.)

-Bodyweight exercises are one of this year's top fitness trends, thanks in part to their cost effectiveness, as well as the well-documented evidence that they WORK.
-A workout similar to those found in Kayla Itsines' Bikini Body Guide will typically run you about 200 to 400 calories per half hour session, but if you're doing it interval-style, you can also enjoy some after-burn.
+Bodyweight exercises are one of this year's top fitness trends, thanks in part to their cost-effectiveness, as well as the well-documented evidence that they work.
+A workout similar to those found in Kayla Itsines's Bikini Body Guide will typically run you about 200 to 400 calories per half hour session, but if you're doing it interval-style, you can also enjoy some after-burn.

-This model-beloved fitness trend won't just earn you the toned arms of your dreams, but also a fierce burn to the tune of 500 to 1,000 calories per hour.
+This model-beloved fitness trend won't just earn you the toned arms of your dreams—it'll also create a fierce burn to the tune of 500 to 1,000 calories per hour.